Kibalchish47/rust-calculator/README.md

   - Division (/)
   - Exponents (**)
   - Modulus (%)
-- Error handling (the program repeats the question until the user provides a satisfactory answer)
+- Error handling (the program repeats the question until the user provides a satisfactory answer).
-- "Memory" feature that allows the user to reuse the previous output of the program (the keyword being "mem")
+- "mem" feature (as in "memory"), which allows the user to reuse the previous output of the program.
+- "exit" feature, which safely terminates the program.

 > Note: The calculator was rewritten and improved once I came back to rust in October 2024.